The latest version of this FAQ may be viewed online at:

 A: Do you really want to see a 0% all the time?
 As explained in MODES, "incremental" mode is not supposed to terminate in a reasonable time.
 (There are a few exceptions to this, so a progress indicator has been added in -jumbo and it might be added in official versions later.)

-Q: I just noticed that the c/s rate reported while using "incremental"
+Q: I just noticed that the p/s, c/s, and C/s rates reported while using

-mode is a lot lower than it is with other cracking modes.
-Why?
+"incremental" mode are a lot lower than they are with other cracking

 Q: What are the "real" and "virtual" c/s rates as reported by "--test"